jeremydouglass/rosetta_examples_p5/README.md

 Example set for [Processing](http://processing.org) from [Rosetta Code](http://rosettacode.org/).

-This set of example Processing sketches compiles the available Processing versions of tasks on Rosetta Code.
+This set of example Processing (Java mode) sketches compiles the available Processing versions of tasks on Rosetta Code.
 The examples are directly downloadable from the repository.
 They may also be loaded directly into the Processing PDE desktop environment through Contributions Manager under the Examples tab.

 > Rosetta Code is a programming chrestomathy site.
 The idea is to present
 > solutions to the same task in as many different languages as possible, to